Las Vegas Strip reports 14.4% gaming win surge as tourism drives growth

 This continues a positive trend for Nevada's tourism sector; in February, statewide tourism improved for the first time in over a year.

 Industry figureheads have lauded these results as a possible changing of tides for Nevada.
-One predominant voice is CEO of the LVCVA, Steve Hill, who explained that his team are seeing "a pretty big difference" across the board in 2026:
+One predominant voice is CEO of the Las Vegas Convention and Visitors Authority, Steve Hill, who explained that his team are seeing "a pretty big difference" across the board in 2026:

 "In the first quarter, we're seeing a pretty big difference between this year and last year at this time," said Hill.